Other post about this journey to Cusco,Peru, Machu Picchu, Punta Arenas, Chile and Patagonia include:

 The tour concluded in the bar where our guide treated us to appetizers and pisco sours.

 It was nice to have drinks and appetizers after the tour.
 I wish the hotel could provided this to SPG Platinums each day without having a tour.

 The benefit for SPG Platinums, other than the nice upgrade, was a daily breakfast buffet.
 It is one of the best breakfast buffets I’ve had in the western hemisphere.

 In addition to the buffet you can order from a menu.

 A unique feature of the buffet was live music.

-I’ve stayed in many fancier and more expensive hotels.
+I’ve stayed in many fancier and more expensive hotels with more luxurious suites.
 Somehow the historic setting and ambiance of Palacio del Inka Hotel made this perhaps the most enjoyable and memorable hotel stay of all.